National Day for Truth and Reconciliation 2025: Advancing Economic Reconciliation Through Indigenous Innovation (IRA1-E61)

 Speakers

-• Sabryna Godbout, Care Coordinator for the Elders, Huron-Wendat Nation
+• Sabryna Godbout, Wendat Nation

 • Namir Anani, President and Chief Executive Officer, Information and Communications Technology Council